erSubhashThapa/100daysofcode/r2-log.md

   >```

-  ## Spell Check When Writing In Markdown?
+  ## Spellcheck When Writing In Markdown?
-  Is there anyway to enable spell check while I'm writing in my git hub markdown log?
+  Is there any way to enable spellcheck while I'm writing in my github markdown log?
 I have so many typos.

 - ## Thoughts and Feelings:
   I got good news today related to the bad news that I got a few days ago.
 I'm so relieved.
 My focus is so much better.
 I'm so grateful.
-The issue is still going on, but the severity is not as extremely as previously thought.
+The issue is still going on, but the severity is not as extreme as previously thought.